NinaZumel/NinaZumel.github.io/_books/2014-10-26-while-the-women-are-sleeping.md

 ---

 One of two Marías short story collections that I read while on my Spanish literature kick.
 I've never read his novels, but I love his short stories.
-They have, variously, upernatural, ghosts, crime, and the macabre.
+They have, variously, supernatural, ghosts, crime, and the macabre.

 For the moment I've classified them as *magical realism*, though I don't think he'd consider himself a practitioner of that genre.
 But it will do, for now.